 Melco equipment requires minimal operating cost, keeping your overhead and labor costs low.
-Plus, with Melco's flexible financing/leasing options, a brand new AMAYA XTS embroidery system or G3 T-shirt Printer with software, training and warranty plan can be yours for one low monthly payment.
-Contact us today for more details and pricing.
+Plus, with Melco's flexible financing/leasing options, a brand new Amaya XTS Embroidery system or Epson F2000 Direct to Garment Printer with software, training and warranty plan can be yours for one low monthly payment.

 Let's look at a real-world example of ROI with an AMAYA XTS single-head embroidery system: